-Here are a few Affiliate marketing strategy ideas to help you decide which one might best suit your site.
+Here are a few ideas to help you decide which Affiliate marketing strategy might best suit your site.

 What is Pay per lead, (PPL)?

-If your site already offers file downloads, then based on how well the PPL is placed you may get results.
+If your site already offers file downloads, then based on how well the PPL's placed you may get results.

 Pay Per Lead affiliate programs are many and varied so you will have to do the research.
 Once you have found some that you feel are a good match to your affiliate marketing strategy you will need to apply to join the program.
 If accepted you are good to go and can start adding downloads to your content.

 Pay per sale also referred to as cost per sale (CPS).
 PPS is a way of earning money by selling products for third parties.
 Earnings are based on the total number of sales generated by an advert or link that you place within the content of your site.
 It is basically commission, based on an agreed percentage cut of the sale price of a product.
 For example, if you sell a product for £100.00 and the agreed commission percentage is 5% you will receive £5.00.